F. Scott Fitzgerald: Childhood and early years

 Fitzgerald (left) as a child in St. Paul, Minnesota.
 After his birth, his parents moved to a rented two-story house (right) in Buffalo, New York.

 Born on September 24, 1896, in Saint Paul, Minnesota, to a middle-class Catholic family, Francis Scott Key Fitzgerald was named after Francis Scott Key, a distant cousin who wrote the lyrics in 1814 for the song "The Star-Spangled Banner", which became the American national anthem.
 (Note: Fitzgerald was also named after his deceased sister, Louise Scott Fitzgerald, one of two sisters who died shortly before his birth.)
 His mother was Mary "Molly" McQuillan Fitzgerald, the daughter of an Irish immigrant who became wealthy as a wholesale grocer.

 His father, Edward Fitzgerald, descended from Irish and English ancestry, and had moved to Minnesota from Maryland after the American Civil War to open a wicker-furniture manufacturing business.
 Edward's first cousin twice removed, Mary Surratt, was hanged in 1865 for conspiring to assassinate Abraham Lincoln.
+Throughout his life, Scott disliked mentioning his family's connection to Confederates such as Mary Surratt, whom he privately denigrated.

 One year after Fitzgerald's birth, his father's wicker-furniture manufacturing business failed, and the family moved to Buffalo, New York, where his father joined Procter & Gamble as a salesman.
 Fitzgerald spent the first decade of his childhood primarily in Buffalo with a brief interlude in Syracuse between January 1901 and September 1903.
 His parents sent him to two Catholic schools on Buffalo's West Side—first Holy Angels Convent (1903–1904) and then Nardin Academy (1905–1908).
 As a boy, Fitzgerald was described by his peers as unusually intelligent with a keen interest in literature.

 Procter & Gamble fired his father in March 1908, and the family returned to Saint Paul.
 Although his alcoholic father was now destitute, his mother's inheritance supplemented the family income and allowed them to continue living a middle-class lifestyle.
 Fitzgerald attended St. Paul Academy from 1908 to 1911.
 At 13, Fitzgerald had his first piece of fiction published in the school newspaper.
 In 1911, Fitzgerald's parents sent him to the Newman School, a Catholic prep school in Hackensack, New Jersey.
 At Newman, Father Sigourney Fay recognized his literary potential and encouraged him to become a writer.